coolrab/Arcade-Game/README.md

 ## Description
 *	Version of Classic Arcade Game Frogger
-*	Project created as part of the Udacity Front-End Nanodegree program.
 ## Project Instructions
 The task is to recreate a classic arcade game with provided visual assets and a game loop engine by adding player characters and enemies using objects and prototype inheritances.
 ## Run the Application